 - Lots of research points to the beneficial effects of breast milk on a baby’s intellectual development.
 Breastfed babies score an average of 8 points higher on IQ tests than formula-fed babies, and this seems to hold true even when things like parent’s educational and socioeconomic backgrounds are factored in.

-If f you nurse for a year or more, as recommended by the American Academy of Pediatrics:
+If you nurse for a year or more, as recommended by the American Academy of Pediatrics:

 - Your baby will receive health benefits that last a lifetime.
 Long-term nursing protects against ulcerative colitis, diabetes, asthma, Crohn’s disease, obesity, and high cholesterol in adulthood.
-Babies who are breastfed for a year or more are less likely to need speech therapy or braces later in life.
+Babies who are breastfed for a year or more are less likely to need speech therapy or have dental problems like braces later in life.